susam/fxyt/README.md

   value and increment it by 1.
 Instead it is an error.
 Remember that `1` (a digit command) multiplies the existing number at the top of the data stack with 10 and then adds 1 to it.
-Thus `X1` effectively places the integer 10x + 1 on the stack.
+Thus `X1` effectively replaces the integer x on the stack with 10x + 1.
 The `+` command then fails to add two integers at the top of the data stack because the data stack contains only one integer.
 The correct input code may be something like `XN1+` instead.
 Always remember to write `N` while forming a new integer on the data stack.

 Implementation Constraints
 --------------------------

-The reference implementation that comes with this project enforce the following constraints:
+The reference implementation that comes with this project enforces the following constraints:

 - Whenever a command produces an integer result, the result must not